 Not a Legal Activist

 As the times are changing, more and more people are standing up to fight for their rights when it comes to pot.
-Many Rastas think that cannabis being illegal in so many places is a persecution against their religion, and one theory is that it’s the Babylon system trying to hold them back.
+Many Rastas think that cannabis being illegal in so many places is persecution against their religion, and one theory is that it’s the Babylonian system trying to hold them back.

 Bob definitely thought people should be allowed to smoke it.
 But, he didn’t jump into the role as a legal activist fighting for it.
 He did get arrested for possession, and he wrote a lot of songs about the benefits of the plant, but it didn’t go much further than that.